pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

 - Use Cloudflared for secure remote access

 ## 🧾 License
 MIT © 2025 — [Pantaleone AI](https://www.pantaleone.net/) & varous open source licenses as specified by each modular software or hardware component.

+### 🧑‍💻 Contributions,!
+Feedback, Pull Requests Welcome
+Each service is modular — meaning you can add your own LLMs, APIs, or automation tools.
+Excited to see what you will build!

-Note: This code is provided for example purposes only.
+Note: All code in this repo is provided for example purposes only.
 It is not intended for use in a production environment and has not been tested for security, reliability, or performance.